The New York Klezmer Series will be hosted for the next few weeks at Zeb’s Place 223 W. 28th St. (bet. 7th & 8th Ave.)

-We present music concerts, music and dance workshops and open jam sessions in an intimate and beautiful setting.
-Founded and curated by Aaron Alexander (at the invitation of Rabbi Greg Wall) and inspired by the week-long Yiddish Culture events, Klez Kamp, and Klez Kanada, the NYKS aspires to present the music in a respectful setting and allow the artists freedom to present their vision.
+We present music concerts, music and dance workshops, and open klezmer jam sessions in an intimate setting.
+Founded by Rabbi Greg Wall and Aaron Alexander, and inspired by the week-long Yiddish Culture events, Klez Kamp, and Klez Kanada, the NYKS aspires to present the music in a respectful setting and allow the artists freedom to present their vision.
 The series consistently presents world class artists in an intimate setting, in addition to providing education and a place for all to come and participate in this wonderful and often neglected part of Jewish and American Culture.

 Klezmer music is the instrumental party music of the Jewish People from Eastern Europe – (Ashkenazim).
 It’s origins are in the 16th century, and it has evolved and assimilated local influences (Russian, Romanian, Ottoman, Hungarian etc.) wherever Ashkenazim have lived since.
 It is essentially Yiddish music – the instrumental music of people who spoke (and speak) Yiddish.
 It came to America with the immigration of Jews from Eastern Europe beginning in late 19th century, and has had a wonderful history in America, where it also assimilated American music traditions.
 Hasidic nigunim (wordless melodies), Yiddish theater music and Yiddish folk song are all related and will be represented at the series.

 Tantsheiser (Dance Parties): Once a month or so we present a Tantshoyz – Yiddish dance party, with a Yiddish Dance specialist, and a professional dance band.
 Past dance leaders have included Steve Weintraub, Michael Alpert, Zev Feldman, Avia Moore, and Deborah Strauss.